mistermicheels/learning-notes/architecture-design/Architectural-boundaries.md

 - Benefits:
   - If the API of the dependency changes or you replace it, the boundary protects you from having to change all code that used the dependency.
 As long as you can fulfill the contract specified by the public interface of the boundary, no code outside of the boundary has to be aware of the change.
     - Especially useful if you consider the dependency to be a temporary solution that is sufficient for now but will most likely need to change in the future.
 The boundary allows you to avoid premature complexity by going for a simple solution, while keeping your options open regarding the upgrade to a more complex solution.
-  - Your can also use the boundary to create some automated test for the specific functionality that your system needs to get from the boundary.
+  - You can also use the boundary to create some automated tests for the specific functionality that your system needs to get from the boundary.
 By testing against the boundary, you don’t have to change your tests in order to be able to test a new version of the dependency or even a replacement.

 Be extra careful when dealing with frameworks!